coverclock/com-diag-hazer/README.md

 * datagramsource - exercises a datagram sink.
 * gn803g - exercises the TOPGNSS GN-803G receiver.
 * gr701w - exercises the NaviSys GR701W receiver.
-* lowresolution - same as bin/base.sh but has much much lower standards.
+* lowresolution - same as bin/base.sh but with much much lower standards.
 * simplertk2bbase - configures an Ardusimple SimpleRTK2B board as a base.
 * simplertk2b - exercises the Ardusimple SimpleRTK2B board.
 * simplertk2bquery - queries the configuration of an Ardusimple SimpleRTK2B board.